Tingyi (Cayman Islands) (OTCMKTS:TCYMF) Downgraded by Zacks Investment Research to “Hold”

-Zacks Investment Research lowered shares of Tingyi (Cayman Islands) (OTCMKTS:TCYMF) from a buy rating to a hold rating in a research note issued to investors on Tuesday morning, Zacks.com reports.
+Tingyi (Cayman Islands) (OTCMKTS:TCYMF) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Tuesday, Zacks.com reports.

 According to Zacks, “Tingyi (Cayman Islands) Holdings Corp. operates as the manufacturer and retailer of instant noodles, beverages and baked goods in the Peoples’ Republic of China.
 The Company markets its products majorly under the brand name Master Kong.
 Its instant noodle products include Noodles with Braised Beef, Noodles with Spicy Beef, Noodles with Stewed Mushroom and Chicken and Noodles with Fresh Shrimp and Fish.
 Tingyi offers RTD tea, bottled water and fruit juice as its major products under its beverage business.
 Tingyi (Cayman Islands) Holdings Corp. is headquartered in Tianjin, Peoples’ Republic of China. “